Lake District Scrambling Guiding

 Overview

-Whether you’d like to spend the day linking classic scrambles, climb a specific route which has been on your bucket list for a while or focus on developing your scrambling skills to become more independent, we’ll tailor the day to your goals.
-Whatever your objective, Lake District Mountain Guides will help you achieve it, safely and enjoyably.
+You might spend the day linking classic scrambles under the guidance of an experienced and qualified instructor, tackling a specific route that’s been on your bucket list for a while, or focusing on developing your scrambling skills to become more independent.
+Whatever your goals, our team at Lake District Mountain Guides will help you achieve it safely and enjoyably.

-• We’ll be in touch before your booking to create a plan for the day and discuss your goals.
-On the morning of your course, we’ll meet at a convenient cafe or car park to chat through the itinerary, sort out any gear, and make sure everything’set for the day ahead.
+Before your booking, we’ll be in touch to get to know you a little better, discuss your goals, and help plan the day.
+On the morning of your booking, we’ll usually meet at a convenient cafe to chat through the itinerary, sort out any gear, answer any final questions, and make sure everything’s set for a fun day ahead.

 • Here’s a selection of classic Lake District mountaineering routes available for guided ascents: